hasura/graphql-engine/manual/SDKs/ios-sdk.rst

     user.signUp { (isSuccessful: Bool, isPendingVerification: Bool, error: HasuraError?) in if isSuccessful {
             if isPendingVerification {
-              //The user is registered on Hasura, but either his mobile or email needs to be verified.
+              //The user is registered on Hasura
+              //But either his mobile or email needs to be verified.
             } else {
               //Now Hasura.getClient().currentUser will have this user
             }